harish111992/Terraform/README.md

-This Terrafrom Module will cover all the topics
 Count:
 1. In the resourceGroupParametrs you can check how to define the count usage.
 2. The count can be used in 'resource' block 'module' block and some special cases 'datablock'